 1. Register ECTs with TRA - Once induction registration is received from the school/college, verify, validate and register ECTs with the government Teaching Regulation Agency (TRA)

 2. Provide support - Support schools, colleges and ECTs by providing training, advice and guidance throughout the induction process.

 3. Monitoring induction - Monitor induction ensuring progress reviews and end of year formal assessments are fair, conform to statutory requirements and are submitted on time.

 4. Approve/reject extensions - Where applied for, approve/reject extensions to the Induction.

 5. Regularly update the TRA - Provide termly updates to the TRA regarding ECT status.

 6. Maintain records/data - Maintain accurate, up-to-date records including registrations, progress reviews and assessments received for each ECT and where applicable 'fidelity checking' documents.

 7. Finalise induction - Make a final decision as to whether ECT has passed or failed induction and notify all parties of it’s decision inc. the government Teaching Regulation Agency (TRA)

 Early Career Teachers (ECTs)…

-ECTs must participate and play an active role in their own induction.
-They must engage with the Early Career Framework and must be proactive and maintain regular dialogue with their induction tutor, mentor and head/principal as and when required throughout the induction programme, maintaining personal records, identifying CPD opportunities and keeping track of and attending all scheduled review/assessment meetings.
+ECTs must participate in and play an active role in their own induction.
+They must engage with the Early Career Framework and must be proactive and maintain regular dialogue with their induction tutor/lead, mentor and head/principal as and when required throughout the induction programme, maintaining personal records, identifying CPD opportunities and keeping track of and attending all scheduled progress review/assessment meetings.